 - Resources: Website, Paper, Code, Data, Slides, Video, Poster

-- Impact: Assigned course reading in UIUC’s Advanced Computer Security (Fall ‘20) and Advanced Data Mining (University of Michigan, Winter ‘19) graduate courses
+- Impact: Assigned reading in the Advanced Computer Security (UIUC, Spring ‘20) and Advanced Data Mining (University of Michigan, Winter ‘19) graduate courses

 - Funding: DARPA Transparent Computing

 Note on Publication Venues

 Computer science research is disseminated primarily via conference proceedings.
 WWW and KDD are flagship conferences of the data mining subdomain (ranked A* by CORE).
 EMNLP is one of the top conferences in the natural language processing and computational linguistics subdomain (ranked A* by CORE and based on the Google Scholar h5-index for natural language processing venues).
 AAAI is one of the top conferences in the artificial intelligence subdomain (ranked A* by CORE and based on the Google Scholar h5-index for artificial intelligence venues).

 Academic business research is disseminated primarily via journal publications.
 Management Science, Marketing Science, Information Systems Research and Management Information Systems Quarterly comprise the highest tier of journals in the information systems and quantitative marketing subdomain (ranked by the Financial Times).